Caution: If your vehicle's audio system is equipped with a theft deterrent, make sure you have the unlock code before disconnecting the battery.

 3. Remove the accessory drive belts.

-5. Remove the water pump pulley, timing belt covers and timing belt itself (see chapter 2A or 2B).
+5. Remove the water pump pulley, timing belt covers and the timing belt itself (see chapter 2A or 2B).

 7. Clean bolts and threaded holes from corrosion and sealant residue.